frawleyskid/nothingradical.blog/content/page/about/index.md

 aren't too important to me.
 I'm also non-monogamous and a relationship anarchist.

-As for my neurodivergence, I’m anxious, autistic, and other things as well.
+As for my neurodivergence, I’m autistic and bipolar.
 Please don’t tell me I have “mild” autism—my autism is actually *quite* spicy.

 I also run [Ace Archive](https://acearchive.lgbt), a project to build an online archive for preserving asexual history.

-I'm a software engineer by day, which is why I spend more time tweaking this site than I do actually writing content for it.
+I'm a software engineer by day, which is why I spend more time fiddling with this site than I do actually writing stuff for it.

 On that note, if you find this site inaccessible or difficult to use, please contact me [by email](mailto://frawley@nothingradical.blog) or by [opening an